HemaDeviU/Story-Podcast-Dapp/README.md

   - Enable creators to manage ownership of their content effectively through Story Protocol.
 This strengthens creator rights and ensures clear ownership.
 - **Revenue Model Selection:**
   - Utilize Story Protocol to offer creators options for selecting revenue models, such as free or subscription-based models.
 This empowers creators to choose the revenue model that best fits their needs.

----

-## 🔊 **Future Strategies:**

-1. Initially target podcast creators and small content producers, with future plans to expand to larger entities such as music labels.
-2. Technically enhance search functionality and the licensing system, continuously improving user experience to enhance service quality.

-This detailed project aims to support creators and users in effectively managing content and generating revenue, while promoting content protection and collaboration.